ballerina-platform/module-ballerina-websubhub/websubhub-ballerina/module.md

 ## Overview

-This module provides an implementation for WebSub Hub Service and WebSub Publisher Client.
+This module provides an implementation for the WebSub Hub service and WebSub Publisher client.

-[**WebSub**](https://www.w3.org/TR/websub/) is a common mechanism for communication between publishers of any kind of Web content and their subscribers, based on HTTP webhooks.
-Subscription requests are relayed through hubs, which validate and verify the request.
+[**WebSub**](https://www.w3.org/TR/websub/) is a common mechanism for communication between publishers of any kind of web content and their subscribers based on HTTP webhooks.
+Subscription requests are relayed through hubs, which validate and verify the requests.
 Hubs then distribute new and updated content to subscribers when it becomes available.
 WebSub was previously known as PubSubHubbub.

 [**WebSub Hub**](https://www.w3.org/TR/websub/#hub) is an implementation that handles subscription requests and distributes the content to subscribers when the corresponding topic URL has been updated.